-There are several types of control devices and techniques that have been implemented to reduce the amount of emissions from electroplating, especially given the common use of Cr^{+6} .
-The control of emissions of chromic acid mist is primarily performed through add-on control devices and chemical fume suppressants.
-Control devices most commonly used include moisture extractors, blade and mesh pad mist eliminators, polypropylene balls, and both packed bed and wet scrubbers.
+SOURCE: "Airborne Toxic Control Measure to Reduce Emissions of Hexavalent Chromium and Nickel from Thermal Spraying," California Environmental Protection Agency, 2011 "---" - No data available control of emissions of chromic acid mist is primarily performed through add-on control devices and chemical fume suppressants.
+Control devices most used include moisture extractors, blade and mesh pad mist eliminators, polypropylene balls, and both packed bed and wet scrubbers.
 Moisture extractors utilize a centrifuge to remove chromic acid mist from the bath exhaust.
 Chevron blade and mesh pad moisture eliminators work by allowing the vapor stream to pass through them.
 This results in the collection of the air-suspended liquid droplets that coalesce over time and flow back into the tank.
 Polypropylene balls reduce the amount of liquid surface area in the tank, which greatly reduces the amount of mist generated.
 Scrubbers are the most common control device for electroplating and chromic acid anodizing.
 The chromic acid air stream flows through the scrubber, which absorbs the gaseous component of chromic acid and removes excess liquid from the air stream.
 The frequency of maintenance practices performed for add-on controls used in chromium electroplating/anodizing is described in 40 CFR 63 subpart N.